vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/README.md

 By installing and enabling this plugin, you can use more syntax in your Markdown files.

-::: note
+::: note Built-in enhancements by VuePress

-VuePress itself also adds some Markdown syntaxes.
-You can [view the official documentation](https://vuejs.press/guide/markdown.html).
+VuePress itself adds additional markdown features.
+See [official docs](https://vuejs.press/guide/markdown.html) for more information.

 :::

-::: tip
+::: tip Tree shaking

-Don't worry about the size of your site.
-The final output will only include codes of features you enabled.
+Output will only include codes of features you enabled, so no need to worry about the size.

 :::